-These long-term plans influence our mediumterm (five to ten years) planning, which sets out how we will deliver the commitments of our final determination for each regulatory period, as well as our non-regulatory overflows are monitored and real-time data on their operation is made available to the general public We will ensure bills are affordable for households where bills amount to more than five per cent of disposable income, in line with the industry's Public Interest Commitment new Water Resources Management Plan and Drainage and Wastewater
+These long-term plans influence our mediumterm (five to ten years) planning, which sets out how we will deliver the commitments of our final determination for each regulatory period, as well as our non-regulatory activities.

 Short-term (one year) planning enables us to monitor and measure progress against our five-year plans and regulatory targets.
 We retain flexibility in our one-year plans to meet our five-year targets in the most effective and efficient way as circumstances change.